| Our Ironic President, Ironically

 ready they are to use weapons of mass destruction unless we pay

+some attention.
 The fact is, and it is no secret for the majority

 of the attentive public, that all these lands and people are